ansys/pyprimemesh/doc/source/user_guide/size_field.rst

 Size Fields
 ***********

-Size field type helps you to fetch the element size at a given location.
+ :class:`SizeFieldType <ansys.meshing.prime.SizeFieldType>`  helps you to fetch the element size at a given location.
 The size field types available in PyPrime are:

 - Geometric-Computes sizes based on the existing boundary sizes.
 Sizes can gradually increase from minimum size to maximum size based on the growth rate.